 To assist in preparing the public health community, the Center for Disease Control and Prevention (CDC) has published the “2006-2007 ASPH/CDC Vulnerable Populations Collaboration Group Preparedness Resource Kit,” available online at:

-After being appointed to one of the CDC’s Collaboration Group that focused on Vulnerable Populations, I was fortunate enough co-author this important document along with many other Public Health leaders from academic institutions around the nation.
-Michael Sheyahshe chaired the committee on Ethnic and Cultural Minority Populations, which produced that section within the publication.
+After being appointed to one of the CDC’s Collaboration Group that focused on Vulnerable Populations, Michael Sheyahshe co-author this important document along with many other Public Health leaders from academic institutions around the nation.
+Michael chaired the committee on Ethnic and Cultural Minority Populations, which produced that section within the publication.